w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Evaluate early and throughout development

-Plan to run evaluations as early as possible, even at design phase.
+Run evaluations as early as possible, even during the design phase.
 This will not identify all issues but should aim to catch relevant issues early to reduce the cost to fix.
-More thorough evaluations should be planned at key development milestones or when functional components are completed.
+Perform thorough evaluations at key development milestones or when functional components are completed.

 {::nomarkdown}
 <%= learn_more %>